ginkorea/llm_agentic_system/readme.md

    pip install .[gpu, ov] # for CUDA [gpu] and OpenVINO [ov] acceleration
    ```

+### Additional Setup for CUDA or OpenVINO

+Depending on your hardware configuration, you may want to adjust the memory configuration:
+- **CUDA**: If you're using NVIDIA GPUs, the system can utilize CUDA for fast computations with models.
+- **OpenVINO**: For systems using Intel hardware, OpenVINO can accelerate ONNX models.

 ## API Key Configuration

 This project requires API keys to access certain functionalities.
 To set up your API keys, follow these steps: